-The holiday was actually invented to create more goodwill for the then unpopular monarch, King William III.
-In 1885, the Netherlands originally began celebrating Princess’s Day as a national holiday in honour of Princess Wilhelmina.
+The holiday was actually invented to create more goodwill for the then unpopular monarch, King William III (1817-1890).
+In 1885, the Netherlands originally began celebrating Princess’s Day as a national holiday in honour of his daughter, Princess Wilhelmina.
 The first Princess’s Day was only celebrated in Utrecht, but by 1890, when Wilhelmina ascended the throne, the holiday’s name changed to Queen’s Day.

 That was the name which the holiday held for more than a century – Wilhelmina’s daughter Juliana and granddaughter Beatrix also celebrated Queen’s Day.
 The current king is the first male monarch in the Netherlands since William III.
 Willem-Alexander was crowned in 2013, and the holiday’s name became King’s Day in 2014.

 Since 2014, this holiday has been celebrated on 27 April.
 But the date and the name of the holiday have changed multiple times over the past century.
 Between 1885 and 1980, Queen’s Day was celebrated on the birthday of the reigning queen, but when Queen Beatrix was crowned in 1980, she decided not to change the spring holiday to her actual birthday, which was on the decidedly less warm date of 31 January.
 Conveniently, her son Willem-Alexander’s birthday is 27 April, so moving the national party day up three days was no big deal.

 1885 – 1890: 31 August, Princess’s Day (Princess Wilhelmina)

 1890 – 1948: 31 August, Queen’s Day (Queen Wilhelmina)

 1948 – 1980: 30 April, Queen’s Day (Queen Juliana)

 1981 – 2013: 30 April, Queen’s Day (Queen Beatrix)